sakielliotCyberSecurity/Track-Me/README.md

 # Track-Me
-OSINT Tools: For more advanced (but still legal/public) data gathering, researchers often use tools like PhoneInfoga, which checks if a number appears in public records or social media.
+An OSINT Tool For information gathering, which checks if a number appears in public records or social media.
+Locate Mobile Number anytime.
+Simple and secure GPS tracking

 ![icon](https://github.com/user-attachments/assets/418f858f-58b2-4c82-88e2-842e2286a514)